tushar2912/tushar2912/README.md

-- 👋 Hi, I’m @tushar2912
+👋 Hi, I’m @tushar2912
-- 👀 I’m interested in Developement
+👀 I’m interested in Development
-- 🌱 I’m currently learning Django
+🌱 I’m currently learning AWS
-- 💞️ I’m looking to start my career in software field
+💼 I’m focused on advancing my career and expanding my expertise in the software field.

 <!---